A Closer Look At The Mercedes-Maybach Concept Car Drake Was Whipping In The “Laugh Now Cry Later” Video

 And don’t forget– it’s a sports car so it can perform.
 The Vision Mercedes-Maybach 6, which measures a whopping 18 feet in length, is a fully electric car outfitted with four motors.
 When it comes to performance, it goes from 0-60 MPH in under four seconds.

-While the car is still a concept and a release date –nor a price– has yet to be announced.
-But in the meantime, check out more pictures of the luxurious set of wheels below.
+While the car is still a concept and a release date –nor a price– has yet to be announced, we invite you to check out more pictures of the luxurious set of wheels below.